swogger/Array-Set/README.md

 ArraySet
 ========
-##### Micro-implementation of the four basic operations in Set Theory applied on Javascript arrays.
+##### Micro-implementation of the basic operations in Set Theory applied on Javascript arrays.

 Array are often used as logical sets, groups of elements.
 Operations on groups are commonsituation